CyberSense for Dell Technologies Cyber Recovery

-CyberSense is fully integrated with the Dell EMC’s Cyber Recovery solution for ransomware protection.
-Dell EMC leverages the backup workflow to copy and secure critical business records in an isolated vault using backup software such as Networker and Avamar.
+CyberSense is fully integrated with the Dell’s Cyber Recovery solution for ransomware protection.
+Dell leverages the backup workflow to copy and secure critical business records in an isolated vault using backup software such as Networker and Avamar.

 Once data is replicated to the vault CyberSense scans the backup image and generates analytics, without the need for the original backup software in the vault.
 Analytics look inside the files and databases to uncover unusual behavior that is indicative of a cyberattack.
 This includes file corruption, encryption of files or pages in a database, or deletions and creations.